 JMP and LBL Code Navigation in RSLogix 5000 PLC Programming

 The JMP and LBL instructions work together.
 The LBL will specify a point within a routine.
 By calling this point, the JMP will navigate the PLC execution directly to the location of the LBL.
 Let’s explore this concept in more detail.

-It’s important to keep in mind that issues may arise with improper or overexcessive use of these instructions.
-You may create infinite loops, areas which are never executed and simply confusing routines.
-Troubleshooting code which contains these instructions isn’t always obvious as the PLC will not explicitely tell you what’s being execute and what isn’t.
+It’s important to keep in mind that issues may arise with improper or excessive use of these instructions.
+You may create infinite loops, areas that are never executed, and simply confusing routines.
+Troubleshooting code which contains these instructions isn’t always obvious as the PLC will not explicitly tell you what’s being executed and what isn’t.

 Use these instructions wisely.

-The JSR, JMP and LBL Instructions are highly versatile.
-They allow the programmer to create sequences of execution which are non-linear.
-However, there’s a tradeoff which isn’t always obvious.
+The JSR, JMP, and LBL Instructions are highly versatile.
+They allow the programmer to create sequences of execution that are non-linear.
+However, there’s a tradeoff that isn’t always obvious.
 Code which contains these instructions isn’t always simple to troubleshoot and follow.
-It is highly advised to avoid using these instructions unless you’ve had a lot of experience programming PLC based systems.
+It is highly advised to avoid using these instructions unless you’ve had a lot of experience programming PLC-based systems.